-Sometimes it is seen less as a medical intervention and more of a developmental process, often enabling individuals to live more creatively.
-However its roots lay in biology, and recent studies in neuroscience have demonstrated it's efficacy.
+It is seen less like a medical intervention and more of a developmental process, often enabling individuals to live more creatively.
+However its roots lay in biology, and recent studies in neuroscience have demonstrated it’s efficacy.

 Sometimes people experience cure and the relief of symptoms but due to the complexity of human beings none of these things are guaranteed and I remain wary of the therapist who over-estimates his or her powers of healing.

 Often it is the client that finds the answers, but the therapist is sometimes skilled at tuning into an individuals suffering and providing the conditions for change and healing to take place.

 If your relationship needs attention, Marcus can see you as a couple, this is usually time-limited work over a few sessions.

 I find that it usually takes between one and five consultations to know if you want to enter into psychotherapy, this is normally known as the assessment phase.
 I see people once or twice weekly, depending on the depth of therapy required.

 The focus of the work is invariably the client’s emotional life, feelings, struggles, troubling experiences, and how these might unfold in the therapeutic relationship.
 Each person will use the therapy differently, there are no guarantees that it will help but often people have cited a relief to symptoms and have experienced positive changes in their lives.

 Individual sessions are usually at the same time each week and last for 50 minutes.
 Sometimes people choose to lay on the couch, while others choose to remain seated face to face.
 Zoom sessions are also sometimes available.

 Individual Psychotherapy: £80.00 (per 50-minute session)